Join us and contribute to the sustainable and circular development of Slovenia.

 Project partners

-The coordinator of the project is the Ministry of the Environment, Climate and Energy.
+The Project Coordinator is the Ministry of the Environment and Spatial Planning

 News and events